Set up payment policies

 - To protect against no-shows, tick the checkbox next to Apply no-show fee, then enter the percentage of the total appointment value you want to charge the client, if they don't show.

-- Under Limits and overrides, tick the checkboxes to set the limits of your policy:
+- Under Advanced options, tick the checkboxes to set the limits of your policy:

-- Apply the policy to selected services: Click Edit to apply a custom cancellation or no-show fee to specific services, then select Apply to save your changes.
-You can also manage this from the settings of an individual service.
+- Customize per service: Click Edit to apply a custom cancellation or no-show fee to specific services, then select Apply to save your changes.
+Once your payment policy is active, you can also manage whether a service requires capture card details and a custom cancellation fee directly from the individual service's settings.

 - Apply the policy to specific client groups, such as new clients or those with previous no-shows or cancellations.
 To control whether an individual client is required to confirm their appointment with a card update their profile settings.